ABorden23/School_District_Analysis/README.md

 * District Analysis - changes to all scores by less than 0.5 percentage points (or change by less than 0.5%) - no impact to school or student count.
 * Top School Ranking - no change to ranking, however Thomas High School scores did change, but by less than 1 percentage point (or changed by less than * 1%) for each metric.
 * Scores by School Size - changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
-* Scores by School Type - chages to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).
+* Scores by School Type - changes to Charter type grouping for all scores by less than 0.1 percentage points (or change by less than 0.1%).

 ## Resources
 Data Source: schools_complete.csv